Why Friendships Fail After Divorce

 Friends who take sides typically fall victim to the emotional maelstrom of divorce.
 They might:

-Feel protective: Wanting to shield their friend from further hurt, they demonize the ex-partner, fueling resentment and hindering reconciliation.
+Wanting to shield their friend from further hurt, they demonize the ex-partner, fueling resentment and hindering reconciliation.
 In the hurricane of your divorce, some friends might morph into makeshift warriors, wielding a shield of unwavering loyalty.
 Their love for you becomes entwined with a fierce protectiveness, a need to defend you from every perceived slight or injustice.

-This can manifest in the demonization of your ex-partner, painting them as the villain in your personal narrative.
-While fueled by good intentions, this can have unintended consequences.
 The constant barrage of negativity can fuel your own anger and resentment, making reconciliation, if desired, even more difficult.
 Moreover, it paints a one-dimensional picture of a complex situation, potentially alienating other friends who might hold different perspectives.

 Remember, in this emotional maelstrom, well-meaning protectiveness can inadvertently morph into emotional manipulation, creating an echo chamber of bitterness that ultimately harms everyone involved.
-True support lies in acknowledging the pain without demonizing individuals, allowing you to navigate the complexities of your emotions and make your own informed choices.

-Seek validation: Aligning with one side can offer a sense of belonging and solidify their own beliefs about the situation.
+Aligning with one side can offer a sense of belonging and solidify their own beliefs about the situation.
 Sometimes, the lines between support and self-validation blur in the storm of a friend’s divorce.
 Taking sides can offer a deceptive sense of clarity, a clear-cut narrative in the midst of emotional chaos.

 By aligning with one party, your friend might be seeking a sense of belonging, a comforting confirmation of their own pre-existing beliefs about the situation.
 It becomes a way to categorize the good and the bad, the victim and the villain, solidifying their own moral compass within the tangled web of the conflict.
 While this might provide temporary comfort, it can ultimately build walls and impede genuine understanding.
 It prevents friends from seeing the full picture, the nuances of emotion that don’t fit neatly into pre-constructed boxes.